Specify configuration overrides

 For example, the following looks for the containers.my-service.image property and overrides the default image name with a value of python3.

-score-compose run -f score.yaml --override-property containers.my-service.image=python3
+score-compose generate -f score.yaml --override-property containers.my-service.image=python3

 How to remove a property